Auckland death: Woman accused of manslaughter, arson after man 'accidentally set himself alight'

 Now a woman has been charged with manslaughter and arson.

-She appeared this morning in the High Court at Auckland for the first time, and after earlier pleading not guilty to the arson charge also denied the manslaughter allegation.
+She appeared this morning in the High Court at Auckland for the first time, and after earlier pleading not guilty to arson, also denied the manslaughter allegation.

 Justice Sally Fitzgerald granted an application by her lawyer, Sam Wimsett, to suppress his client's name and remanded her on bail until the case will be called in court again later this year.